 I love Pho from this little place called Jenny Pho.
-Here in Seattle we have a lot of Vietnamese restaurants.
-This one is pretty “Americanized” but I love the simplicity.
+Here in Seattle, we have a lot of Vietnamese restaurants.
+This one is pretty “Americanized” but I love simplicity.

 Pho is my go to when the weather is cool and rainy.
 But I can't always run down there when I'm in the mood for pho.
 So I started making it at home and while it's nice to go out, it is just as nice to be able to make a great dish at home for everyone to share.

 Let's Get Started!

 - 1 small peeled onion, quartered